Solar battery, power wall, and energy storage system are all terms used for a battery pack. BUT they may not all be the same.

 LFP – Lifepo4.

-What I call the rusty battery for good reason the LFP battery is one of the safer lithium battery types and has been around for a reasonable time, it became well known about 5 years ago and is in the heart of most solar installations. its fairly good but has a lot of myths about them.
+What I call the rust battery for good reason the LFP battery is one of the safer lithium battery types and has been around for a reasonable time, it became well known about 5 years ago and is in the heart of most solar installations today. its fairly good but has a lot of myths about them.
 They are not always suitable to use.

-One of the issues is UK weather. below 10oC and you start to lose capacity below 0 you cannot charge them.. so a hard winter in the UK will render these batteries fairly useless unless you add or have provisions to keep them warm.
+One of the issues is UK weather. below 10oC and you start to lose capacity below 0 you cannot charge them.. so a hard winter in the UK will render these batteries fairly useless unless you add or have provisions to keep them warm – Ask about heated batteries.

 There is another thing… they don’t like to be too warm either, 45oC+ and you start to have issues, so the summer sun could be a issue for some installations as well as loft installations where lofts will see 55+oC in summer.

-Battery buying is hard work, as there are thousands of suppliers world wide, there are trust worthy and well others, avoid with a long stick.
+Battery buying is hard work, as there are thousands of suppliers world wide, there are trust worthy and well others you may want to avoid with a long stick.
+Don’t be fooled by media hypes and follow others, as we know of a very popular brand used in homes which we would class as “not fit for purpose” and you will go down a costly route to make things work.

 We test our batteries to make sure we don’t sell rubbish, so everything on our shop is going to work for you.